 Norton Rose Fulbright Canada LLP

 Scott Silver is an associate in the litigation and disputes group, practising civil, commercial, and construction litigation.
-He assists clients on a broad range of civil matters, including issues related to breach of contract, shareholder disputes, negligence, and constitutional challenges.
-Scott has appeared before the Provincial Court of British Columbia and the Supreme Court of British Columbia.
+He assists clients on a broad range of matters, including issues related to breach of contract, shareholder disputes, corporate oppression, negligence, and constitutional challenges.
+Scott has experience in commercial arbitrations and mediations, as well as both trial and appellate litigation, having appeared at all levels of court in British Columbia.
+Prior to articling with us, Scott clerked at the British Columbia Supreme Court.

 - British Columbia 2019